 Timeline (2013 to 2019)

-Belt and Road Initiative was started in way back in 2013 wherein President Xi Jinping has raised this idea during visits of nearby countries.
-At that point of time, it was known as “One Belt One Road (OBOR)” which was later on changed as “Belt and Road initiative.”
+Belt and Road Initiative was started way back in 2013 wherein President Xi Jinping has raised this idea during visits to nearby countries.
+At that point in time, it was known as “One Belt One Road (OBOR)” which was later on changed as a “Belt and Road initiative.”
 In, 2019 there was second BRI summit was organized by China with partner countries in a time where IMF has also pointed out BRI as a very high-interest rate’s debt model for partner countries.
-Brief year to year summary is given below.
+A brief year-to-year summary is given below.

 |A-C||Afghanistan, Albania, Algeria, Angola, Antigua & Barbuda, Armenia, Austria, Azerbaijan, Bahrain, Bangladesh, Barbados, Belarus, Bhutan, Bolivia, Bosnia & Herzegovina, Brunei, Bulgaria, Burundi, Cambodia, Cameroon, Cape Verde, Chad, Chile, Republic of Congo, Cook Islands, Costa Rica, Cote D’lvoire, Croatia, Cuba, Czech Republic, China|